whole-tale/wt-design-docs/development/testing/Usability_Test_Results.rst

 ^^^^^^^^^^
 1. Was the process self explanatory.
 How could the UI design or hints/documentation be improved to help a user walk through without seeking help?

-  In general, each user had issues determining what was asked at each step, and what each step was (for example, what is a recipe?).
+  In general, each user had issues determining what was asked at each step, and what each step represented (for example, what is a recipe?).

-  There was a consensus that error reporting can be improved when recipe creation fails.
+  There was a consensus that error reporting can be improved when recipe/image creation fails.

 2. Are the current steps an efficient method for representing the breadth of functionality you might want to achieve from WholeTale frontends?